disha2sinha/Object-Oriented-Programming-in-Java/README.md

 **Points to be noted:**

     1.The this() expression should always be the first line of the constructor.
-    2.There should be at-least be one constructor without the this() keyword (constructor 3 in above example).
+    2.There should be at-least be one constructor without the this() keyword.
     3.Constructor chaining can be achieved in any order.

 ### PRIVATE CONSTRUCTORS AND SINGLETON CLASS: